montagejs/collectionsjs.com/collection/range-changes.md

 Every time you push a value onto an array, it can be modeled as `splice(length, 0, value)`.
 Every time you shift a value off an array, it cam be modeled as `splice(0, 1)`.
-Each of these changes can be communicated with a single message, `(index, plus, minus)`: the index of the change, the values removed after that index, then the values that were added after that index, in that order.
+Each of these changes can be communicated with a single message, `(plus, minus, index)`: the values removed after that index, then the values that were added after that index, and the index, in that order.

 Range change listeners receive such messages synchronously, as the array changes.